 Watch for the Warning Signs

-Listen and watch for warning signs such as unusual noises, strange brake response, or abnormal feeling when you press on the brakes.
+Listen and watch for warning signs such as unusual noises, strange brake response, or abnormal feelings when you press on the brakes.
 Any of these may indicate a dangerous problem that should be examined by a professional technician right away.

 Coast Whenever Possible